SNAP Benefits in Virginia: How to Apply and Qualify

 EBT Deposit Schedule in Virginia

-In Virginia, your SNAP benefits are loaded onto your EBT card from the 1st to the 7th of each month.
-The exact day depends on the last digit of your case number, helping you plan your shopping.
+In Virginia, SNAP benefits are deposited between the 1st and 7th of each month.
+Your specific payment date depends on the last digit of your case number, helping you plan your monthly grocery shopping.

-You can find your specific payment date in our Virginia deposit schedule.
+You can check your specific payment date in our Virginia deposit schedule.

 How to Check Your EBT Card Balance